Vasusamp/Mac_Learning/README.md

 Prepare data for models : out of 31 variables, seven were removed and with 24 variables now the data is ready for model building.

-Spliting the data train and test : 70% data was used as training data and the remaining 30% was used as test data.
+Data Mining: To perform data mining over the dataset, the dataset is split into training and testing dataset.
+The split ratio is 70-30 wherein 70% accounts to training set nd the remaining 30% was used as test data.

 Model Building :
 In order to understand how different classifiers perform in terms of the accuracy, various machine leaarning algorithms were attempted.